 Through our Trade-A-Tree program, MLGW replaces the removed tree with one of six low-height varieties absolutely free.
-We offer customers their choice of a Bradford Pear or Crape Myrtle, or shrubbery such as a Foster Holly, Photina, Weeping Privet or Japanese Maple.
+We offer customers their choice of a Bradford Pear or Crepe Myrtle, or shrubbery such as a Foster Holly, Photinia, Weeping Privet or Japanese Maple.

 Remember, by planting trees away from power lines or by planting ornamental trees or shrubbery, you'll ensure safe, natural growth and eliminate the need for extensive trimming.
 Even the most properly planted or carefully groomed tree may require trimming over the years to make certain that new growth doesn't interfere with overhead power lines.

-To learn more about MLGW's Trade-A-Tree program, or for guidance on how to safely plant near power lines, please call our Customer Care Center at (901) 544-6549.
+To learn more about MLGW's Trade-A-Tree program, or for guidance on how to safely plant near power lines, please call (901) 230-1438.